getevo/restify/docs/developer.md

 ## 5. Authentication in RESTify

-RESTify may require authentication for API calls, depending on your application logic.
+Backend may require authentication for API calls, depending on your application logic.
 Check with your backend team for specific authentication methods.

 ### **API Token**
 Include the API key in the request header: